We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Reported side effects mainly involve oral CBD products and rarely relate to topical balms and creams.

-Research to answer questions about the effects of long-term CBD use and whether using topical CBD can cause harmful side effects should continue.
+Research to answer questions about long-term CBD use’s effects and whether topical CBD can cause harmful side effects should continue.

-Scientists do not know if CBD is safe for people who are pregnant or breastfeeding, and the FDA strongly advises against its use in these cases.
+Scientists do not know if CBD is safe for pregnant or breastfeeding people, and the FDA strongly advises against its use in these cases.

 Is CBD balm good for nerve pain?